LL.M., New York University Graduate School of Law

 B.S., Syracuse University

-Ronald W. Blasi, Mark and Evelyn Trammell Professor of Law and director of the Philip C. Cook Low-Income Taxpayer Clinic, specializes in the field of federal taxation.
+Ronald W. Blasi, Mark and Evelyn Trammell Professor of Law and founding director of the Philip C. Cook Low-Income Taxpayer Clinic, specializes in the field of federal taxation.
 He teaches courses on business and individual taxation.

 Blasi joined the faculty in 1986 as associate professor after serving as associate professor of accounting and business law at the State University of New York at Buffalo and after practicing tax law for over ten years in New York City.
 He was promoted to the rank of tenured full professor and served as associate dean and acting dean.
 He has chaired several college committees, including the Faculty Recruitment Committee, Honor Code Committee, Strategic Planning Committee, Accreditation Committee, Awards Committee, etc. He was responsible for the formation of the tax clinic in 1992, which is recognized as one of the model tax clinics in the nation.
 Blasi also served the university as associate provost for faculty relations.